 An elbow doctor is a specialist whose medical practice is focused on assessing, diagnosing, and treating patients with injuries and conditions of the elbow, such as tennis elbow, arthritis, and tendon injuries.
 Although these doctors seek out ways to treat elbow pain nonsurgically, they also have the skills and training needed to perform surgery, including minimally invasive surgery and elbow arthroscopy.

-At Orthopaedic Associates, our elbow doctors, Dr. Theodore Macey, Dr. Jason Thackeray, Dr. Mark Tenholder, Dr. James Watt, Dr. Jack McKay, Dr. David Dean, Dr. Mark Awantang, Dr. J. Ryan Cotton, and Dr. Chad Mitchell, Dr. Theodore Macey, and Dr. Jack McKay, are recognized experts in the diagnosis and treatment of elbow injuries and conditions, including bursitis and cubital tunnel syndrome.
+At Orthopaedic Associates, our elbow doctors, Dr. Jason Thackeray, Dr. Mark Tenholder, Dr. James Watt, Dr. David Dean, Dr. Mark Awantang, Dr. J. Ryan Cotton, Dr. Chad Mitchell, Dr. Theodore Macey, and Dr. Jack McKay, are recognized experts in the diagnosis and treatment of elbow injuries and conditions, including bursitis and cubital tunnel syndrome.
 Our elbow doctors have extensive training in the surgical and nonsurgical care of the elbow and are dedicated to providing you with the specialized, compassionate care you need to become stronger.

 During an exam, our doctors will ask the patient details about their elbow problem as well as perform a physical examination.
 They may also request an X-ray or additional tests to better understand the injury, especially if they suspect a fracture.
 Once they determine the diagnosis, our elbow specialists will create an individualized treatment plan specific to the patient's needs.